nordic-institute/xrd4j/example-adapter/README.md

 * `helloService` : returns a hello message with the given name
 * `listPeople` : returns a list of mock people
 * `personDetails` : returns a mock person based on the given `SSN`
+* `storeAttachments` : accepts the request with attachments and returns name and size of each attachment
+* `getAttachments` : returns the response with attachments.
+The number of attachments and their size are given in request.

 The Example Adapter is meant to illustrate the basic level usage of the XRd4J library in processing X-Road messages.